-Welding is one of the basic tasks in the modern construction industry to create any metalwork or structure.
+Welding is one of the fundamental tasks in modern construction industry in creating metalworks or structure.
 In this process, the electrode or welding rod attaches two small parts of metal by fusion.
 There are different types of welding these days.

-But the most important stage is to choose what sort of welding you need for your metal piece and according to that, choosing the size of the welding rod.
-In this article, you will have information about two different sizes.
+But the most important aspect is to choose what type of welding rod you need for your metal piece and accordingly, choosing the size of the welding rod.
+In this article, you will learn information about two different rod sizes.
 The overall comparison of 1/8 vs 3/32 welding rod will help you understand what size of rod you should choose.

 What is a 1/8 Welding Rod?